PoW Fraud Proofs and improving Light Clients’ Security

 But what if we could increase the threshold?
 What if we could make it so that the simple majority of the hash power is not enough to trick SPVs?
 This is where PoW fraud proofs come in.

 The idea is simple: assuming that at least

 n > 0 miners are honest, if we observe the last 100 blocks, if one of them is invalid, there should be a fork with at least ~

 n blocks.
-If we find such block, we download both blocks and find which one is valid (if any).
-With this model, we increase the security of light clients to
+If we find such block, we download the best chain block and check if it’s valid.
+If it is, follow this chain; pick the other one, otherwise.
+With this model we increase the security of light clients to

 n% of the hash power, where